 In the first stage, you define the scope of your sROI analysis.
 That’s the first step that will allow you to make sure that you focus on what is important for you to record & what is feasible.
 Most of the time, it will be about finding a balance between these two.

 Once you have established your scope of work, you need to identify the stakeholders that you will be involving during your sROI analysis.
 Stakeholders in the Impact field are defined as people who are affected by the change brought by your intervention.
-That change could be positive effects or negative effects, and intended or unintended.
+That change could be positive effects or negative effects and intended or unintended.
 It is important, especially when you are doing evaluative sROI to include stakeholders from all these groups – those who experienced positive effects and those who experienced negative effects whether intended or unintended.
 You would also need to plan how many of these stakeholders would you involve, at what stages & how would you involve them.
+Find more details about stage 1 of SROI analysis here.

 Stage 2: Mapping outcomes